insight-platform/Similari/python/motchallenge/README.md

-# Tracker Evaluation on MOT Challenge Data
+# Trackers Evaluation on MOT Challenge Data

 An easy way to run Similari trackers and measure their performance on real data from [Multiple Object Tracking Benchmark (MOTChallenge)](https://motchallenge.net/).

-## 1. Download The Data
+## Download The Data

 E.g. for [MOT20](https://motchallenge.net/data/MOT20/) use one of the links: